huttongrabiel/jack-compiler/README.md

 # Jack Compiler

+*Update: I got bored of writing out the byte code for this, check out the xml_generation branch to see the AST this generates.
+Small parts of the compiler work but most don't.
+See the tests for code that can be compiled.*

 Compiler for the Jack Lanaguage from [Nand2Tetris](https://www.nand2tetris.org/).

 The Jack compiler is almost always an LL(1) compiler except for in a few rare